Japanese aircraft carrier Shōkaku

+In August, Shōkaku saw action again at the battle of the Eastern Solomons where she helped to cripple the aircraft carrier USS Enterprise but failed to score an overall victory.
+This was made up for later that October at the Battle of the Santa Cruz Islands where Shōkaku aircraft helped to sink the aircraft carrier USS Hornet and badly damaged the Enterprise; taking several bomb hits but remaining combat capable.
+However, throughout 1943 Shōkaku was mainly reserved for the Kantai Kessen plan and primarily transited between naval ports and rendezvoused in failed attempts to enact a large scale battleline engagement.
+Shōkaku finally saw action again at the battle of the Philippine Sea, 19 June 1944, where she damaged the battleship USS South Dakota but was finally torpedoed and sunk by the submarine USS Cavalla.

 Design

 Shōkaku being launched in heavy rain at Yokosuka, 1 June 1939.

 The Shōkaku-class carriers were part of the same program that also included the s.
 No longer restricted by the provisions of the Washington Naval Treaty, which expired in December 1936, the Imperial Japanese Navy (IJN) was free to incorporate all those features they deemed most desirable in an aircraft carrier, namely high speed, a long radius of action, heavy protection and a large aircraft capacity.
 Shōkaku was laid down at Yokosuka Dockyard on 12 December 1937, launched on 1 June 1939, and commissioned on 8 August 1941.

 With an efficient modern design, a displacement of about 32000 LT, and a top speed of 34 kn, Shōkaku could carry 70–80 aircraft.
 Her enhanced protection compared favorably to that of contemporary Allied aircraft carriers and enabled Shōkaku to survive serious damage during the battles of the Coral Sea and Santa Cruz.